 - Overheating the device;

 - Browser(s) crashing;

 - Slow functionality within the platform for all participants;

 To conduct a Session on schedule and with as few technical problems as possible, you will want to dedicate as much time to the pre-production process as possible.
 Pay significant attention to the following optimization steps in order to allow your computer to allocate its resources in the most efficient way possible.

 How to Optimize a Computer Prior to a Shoot (All participants)

-Before logging into OpenReel as a Director, Collaborator, or Subject, ensure that your computer is set up according to the following steps.
-Learn more about computer optimization here.
+Before logging into OpenReel as a Director, Collaborator, or Subject, ensure that your computer meets our recommended specs and is set up according to the following steps.

 - Confirm that your computer's operating system (OS) is up-to-date.
 You want to work with the most current version of your device’s software.

-- All participants logging into OpenReel via a computer browser must use either Google Chrome or Mozilla Firefox.
+- All participants logging into OpenReel via a computer browser must use either Google Chrome, Microsoft Edge, or Mozilla Firefox.
 Make sure it’s up to date!
 Whenever possible, clear your cache prior to a shoot.
 (Learn more about browser optimization here!)

 - Force quit any video conferencing applications on any computer before joining an OpenReel session.
 Video conferencing apps compete with OpenReel for computer resources.
 Having video conferencing applications open while in an OpenReel session can lead to issues communicating during the video shoot, loss of connection to OpenReel, and audio and/or visual issues on recorded footage.

 - Force quit other browser tabs, software, or applications that are not needed before joining the OpenReel Session.
 This includes any VPNs or personal firewalls which interfere with the connection between your device and the OpenReel servers.